fusionportable/fusionportable_dataset_tools/README.md

 ```python
 def get_xyz_points(cloud_array, remove_nans=True, dtype=np.float64):
 ```

+## Contribution
+Please refer to [Contribution Guidance](doc/contribution.md) to make contributions to this project.

 ### Inquiry
 Please feel free to contact Dr.Jianhao Jiao (jiaojh1994 at gmail.com) or Mr.Hexiang Wei (hweiak at connect.ust.hk) if you have any questions.